 I’ve worked in studio, live and location environments.

-The renewed interest in and accesibility of, 3D audio, raises questions about what the third dimension of sound affords, particularly in its relation to image.
+My PhD is with Becky Stewart and Mark Sandler, both of the Centre for Digital Music and the Media & Arts Tech programme at Queen Mary Uni London.
+I have asked questions about what the third dimension of sound affords, particularly in its relation to image.
 Does it need to synchretise?
 To adhere to realism?
 Does it address or affect the sound-image contract informed by over a century of sound-image practice for screen?
-Can the use of spatial audio attributes, such as distance, elicit new ways of paying attention, and listening at close range, or from afar?
-How might these possibilities address present environmental concerns?
-Will they help us to connect, or add to the milieu of mediation, that has us distanced from our collective impact on non-human living systems?
+Can it elicit new ways of attentive listening at close range, or from afar?
+Will it help us to connect, or add to the milieu of mediation, that has us distanced from our collective impact on non-human living systems?